LaufernandoS/BCC/README.md

-# BCC
-Repository with content related to undergraduate studies in computer science
+# Repository with content related to undergraduate studies in computer science